siam1251/cmds/arabic.md

 ghayri - not (of)
 l-maghḍūbi - those who earned (Your) wrath
 l-ḍālīna - (of) those who go astray.
+### 106. Quraish
+ilaf - 'uniting together / familiality
+liīlāfi - For (the) familiarity
+īlāfihim - Their familiarity
+riḥ'lata - (with the) journey
+l-shitāi - (of) winter
+wal-ṣayfi - and summer,
+hādhā - (of) this
+l-bayti - House,
+alladhī - The One Who
+aṭʿamahum - feeds them
+waāmanahum - and gives them security jūʿiw -  (against) hunger
+khawfin - fear.
 ### 112. Ikhlas - Sincerity or Monotheism
 Huwa - he
 Samad - the Eternal, the Absolute.